ScheintodX/jqinit.js/README.md

 And when I need jQueryUI / jQueryMobile for my Modules to work?
 -------------------------------------------------------------------------------

-Feat not. jqinit.loder.js to the rescue.
-As you can see in the code above evere dependency you load gets a unique name.
+Fear not. `jqinit.loder.js` to the rescue.
+As you can see in the code above every dependency you load gets a unique name.
 For the sake of this example we named them `JQuery.Mobile` and `JQuery.Validate` but you can name them whatever you want.

 The only other thing you have to do is put them into your module as dependency like so:

 	jQInit.push( [ 'MyModule', 'JQuery.Mobile', 'JQuery.Validate', function( $, first, second ) { ...

-How do i access my Module / check if my module has been loaded?
+How do I access my Module / check if my module has been loaded?
 -------------------------------------------------------------------------------

 So know you have loaded your module and returned some structure from it.
 But how to access it anyway?